aha-app/aha-services/docs/jira.md

   </tbody>
 </table>

+Depending on whether you are using JIRA Agile or standard Agile, below are details regarding feature mapping:

+- If you use JIRA Agile, [read this for feature mapping](http://support.aha.io/entries/40551483)
+- If you use JIRA, [read this for feature mapping](http://support.aha.io/entries/40843667)

 There is also a set of advanced functionality unique to the JIRA integration, such as the ability to have content created in JIRA populate into Aha! automatically.
-Read more [here](http://support.aha.io/hc/en-us/articles/204452355).
+Read more here.

 ## Integration configuration